-HIGH-LEVEL LANGUAGE A kind of computer program- INTERFACE An exchange of ming language that resembles information English.
-BASIC, C, COBOL, device and another, or the FORTRAN, and Pascal are device some common high level lan- exchange possible. guages.
+HIGH-LEVEL LANGUAGE A kind of computer programming language that resembles information English.
+BASIC, C, COBOL, FORTRAN, and Pascal are device some common high level lan- exchange possible. guages.

 HZ Hertz, or cycles per second which is a measurement In computer usage, it means 2 unit of frequency.
 In the to the power of 10, or 1,024.
 DELTAGOLD PREMIER the 80386 is designed to operate at 16 MHz.